 Special Educational Provision:

 The Community College has a Learning Centre, which supports bespoke learning programmes and interventions targeted to meet individual needs and abilities.
-These interventions are reviewed regularly to ensure the pupil is making progress and the best academic and emotional needs are met.
+These interventions are reviewed regularly to ensure the student is making progress and the best academic and emotional needs are met.

-If a child or young person continues to make less than expected progress, in spite of special education provision and the involvement of outside agencies, the SENCO will follow the statutory guidance on requesting an assessment for an Education, Health and Care Plan (EHCP).
+If a child or young person continues to make less than expected progress, in spite of special education provision and the involvement of outside agencies, the SENCO will follow the statutory guidance on requesting an assessment for an Education, Health and Care plan (EHCP).
 The Local Authority will then decide if extra resources and funds will be required outside the school’s normal provision.

-All EHCP’s are reviewed annually with all relevant bodies being invited to attend and make recommendations with regard to the pupil’s progress and future provision.
+All EHCP’s are reviewed annually with all relevant bodies being invited to attend and make recommendations with regard to the student’s progress and future provision.
 The continuation of the EHCP will be considered and new targets set if appropriate.

-At any time if the teacher, support staff, SENCO, parents and Headteacher agree that the pupil’s needs can now be met within the scope of usual class differentiation the child’s name will be removed from the SEN profile.
+At any time if the teacher, support staff, SENCO, parents and Headteacher agree that the student’s needs can now be met within the scope of usual class differentiation the child’s name will be removed from the SEN profile.
 Their progress will continue to be closely monitored.